Bill Good Marketing

 Free Lead Generation Ideas for Financial Advisors

-Finding new clients is a chore for most service-based businesses — financial advisory included.
+Finding new clients is a chore for most service-based businesses, financial advisory included, especially for financial advisors focused on lead generation.

-There’s plenty of competition — your potential clients can even look up financial planning tools and Frankenstein their way to a plan.
-And your prospects might not be aware that they need a professional’s help to run a financial check-up yet.
+There’s plenty of competition.
+Your potential clients can even look up financial planning tools and Frankenstein their way to a plan.
+And your prospective clients might not be aware that they need professional financial advice to run a financial check-up yet.

-And if you want to keep your business afloat and grow, you need a steady stream of fresh, new leads.
+And if you want to keep your business afloat and grow your client base, you need a steady stream of fresh, new leads and quality leads.

-To break out of the cycle, you need to be resourceful with your lead generation strategies — stop burning your time and money on strategies that aren’t working for you.
+To break out of the cycle, you need to be resourceful with your lead generation strategies and stop burning your time and money on strategies that aren’t working for you, including outdated cold calling without proper follow-up.

-The goal, then, is to find a strategy that can bring in real, qualified leads for minimal cost.
+The goal, then, is to find a marketing strategy that can bring in real, qualified leads for minimal cost while helping you build trust.

 Let’s jump into some of the best financial advisor lead generation practices that we use to this day.